covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-19-Wuhan-Nucleic-Acid-Testing.md

 Starting from February 2, the number of samples BGI Genomics received each day has basically never exceeded 2000, February 9 they received 1754 samples, the next day they tested more than 1800 samples, with idle production capacity of more than 8,100 samples.

-"You see my numbers here, empty empty empty.On February 1 it was still full, after that there were a lot of emptiness."
+"You see my numbers here, empty empty empty.
+On February 1 it was still full, after that there were a lot of emptiness."
 Wang Jian pointed to the bar chart on the screen and told reporters that samples collected from the previous day at noon were basically tested by noon.
 The current testing capacity is at 10,000 cases, the idle rate has reached 80%.

 <figure>
   <img src="/assets/media/2020-02-19/ab-side-of-testing-02.png" alt="bar chart"/>